jessonfoo/p001/week_1/2_Beginning_HTML_CSS/readme.md

 # U1.W1: Beginning HTML & CSS

 ## Learning Objectives
-1. Create a simple website from the ground up using HTML and CSS
+1. Create a simple web page from the ground up using basic HTML tags
-2. Modify and improve the design of a simple website using CSS
+2. Modify your web page to use CSS
-3. Use and manipulate CSS using Chrome Web Tools

 ## Directions